 Since the LCP for the City of Seal Beach has not been certified, the Commission will have to approve the development agreement before the agreement can be effective.
-The development agreement will be acted on by the Commission as a separate hearing item at the November 2001 meeting.
+The development agreement was approved by the Commission as a separate hearing item at the November 2001 meeting.